 If you can’t go to school full-time, though, it can take a bit longer.
 However, Illinois states that it cannot take longer than 2 years to complete your hours.

-How do I transfer my nail technician licence to Illinois?
+How do I transfer my nail technician license to Illinois?

 Transferring your nail tech license to Illinois is called Licensure by Endorsement, and it can be a bit tricky.